Gurtygurt98/Theme-Park-Food/README.md

 ## Features

 - [ ] Implement form to add food items to the database
-- [ ] Providing filters to view food items based on festival/event, dietary restrictions, park, and park area.
+- [ ] Implement filters to view food items based on festival/event, dietary restrictions, park, and park area.
-- [ ] Task 3
+- [ ] Implement account management

 ## Usage